Michal Novotný (curator)

-Michal Novotný (born 1985) is a Czech art curator, critic and writer.
+Michal Novotný (born 1985) is a Czech art curator, critic, and writer.
 He is the Director of the Collection of Modern and Contemporary Art at National Gallery Prague.

 Biography

-Michal Novotný is a leading Czech critic and curator of contemporary art who has successfully established himself on the international art scene.
+Michal Novotný is a leading Czech critic and curator of contemporary art who has successfully established himself in the international art scene.

 He studied anthropology and philosophy at Charles University, completing his studies with a thesis titled “Where Do Objects Come From?”
 (Faculty of Humanities, 2017), which explores the concept of Object-Oriented Ontology developed by American philosopher Graham Harman.